New Zealand 2 Week South Island Road Trip - A Local’s Guide

 » ACCOMMODATION NEAR THE CATLINS

-Campervan: Pūrākanui Bay Campsite
+Campervan | Pūrākanui Bay Campsite

 This DOC campsite but beautifully located, sheltered into the hillside of the rugged and remote Purakanui Bay beach.
 Enjoy the isolation but come prepared as there are limited supplied available in the area.

-Airbnb: Seascape Apartment
+Mid-Range | Seascape Apartment

 Just a hop, skip and a jump from the sands, the Seascape Apartment is located as close to Kaka Point beach as you can get.
 Sit and enjoy sweeping views of the ocean from the balcony.

-Luxury: Catlins Mohua Park
+Splurge | Catlins Mohua Park

 Each of the four eco cottages are nestled into their pocket of native bush with sweeping views over the farmland.
 Guided scenic and widlife tours are also available.